Toyota Production System (TPS) : 14 Solid Principles Toyota Six Sigma

 Technology is only there to support.
 Automation is cheaper but more expensive to fix and tweak.
 Highly-trained people, on the other hand, can handle problems more flexibly and are sharp as swords.

-So what are the principles of the Toyota Six Sigma?
+So what are the principles of the Toyota Production System?
 Before you try to apply it to your firm, take a look at them:

 1. Apply a long-term philosophy.